lifepillar/vim-colortemplate/Readme.md

 “beta level” means that the library is stable and has been tested, but some issues may still exist.

-You should not used alpha level libraries in your own plugins, and you should use beta level libraries only if you feel adventurous.
+Using alpha-level libraries in your code means that you must be ready for breaking changes.
+I do not guarantee that beta-level libraries have no breaking changes either, but I strive to maintain backward-compatibility for beta-level libraries.